jharwell/jharwell.github.io/content/project/paradyn/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-While employed an SwRI in San Antonio, TX, I developed a parallel, dynamic optimization engine driven by a genetic algorithm for the purposes of optimizing the performance of computationally intensive simulations/analyses at runtime.
+While employed at SwRI in San Antonio, TX, I developed a parallel, dynamic optimization engine driven by a genetic algorithm for the purposes of optimizing the performance of computationally intensive simulations/analyses at runtime.
 Compilers are excellent at performing static analysis to deliver the